zanderso/weather_underground_api_dart/README.md

 ### TODO
 - Check that returned values are valid.
 This is to catch the case where a request is made for a feature not supported by the API key license level.
 Unfortunately, this does not appear to be easily discerned from the data returned by WU.
+- Implement dart:html library support (in addition to dart:io)
 - Implement radar
 - Implement satellite
 - Implement radar + satellite